asaparova/llm-ieeg-reporting-framework/results/README.md

 # Results

-This folder contains selected derived results from the thesis experiments.
+This folder contains selected derived results from the study:

+Constraining the Language Model: A Schema-Validated Framework for Automated Structured Reporting of Intracranial EEG in Presurgical Epilepsy Evaluation.

 Large files, raw datasets, processed biomedical recordings, and trained model checkpoints are not stored in this repository.